-- i) children attending, at the time of application, a named linked school (see table below) - ii) Children eligible for the service premium at the time of application to the school.
+i) children attending, at the time of application, a named linked school (see table below)

+ii) Children eligible for the service premium at the time of application to the school.

-Note - service premium is paid to eligible children of armed services personnel under S14 of the Education Act 2002 iii) Children who live closest to the school, based on the shortest distance from home to school, measured 'as the crow flies'.
+Note - service premium is paid to eligible children of armed services personnel under S14 of the Education Act 2002.
+Proof of eligibility is required as set out in the Additional Information iii) Children who live closest to the school, based on the shortest distance from home to school, measured 'as the crow flies'.
 (This distance will be used where necessary to prioritise applications- see additional information).